NicSutcliffe/lab-aws-gwlb-vmseries/README.md

 > &#8505; This deployment is using a [newer feature for basic bootstrapping](https://docs.paloaltonetworks.com/plugins/vm-series-and-panorama-plugins-release-notes/vm-series-plugin/vm-series-plugin-20/vm-series-plugin-201/whats-new-in-vm-series-plugin-201.html) that does not require S3 buckets.
 Any parameters normally specified in init-cfg can now be passed directly to the instance via UserData.
 Prerequisite is the image you are deploying has plugin 2.0.1+ installed

-> &#10067; What are some bootstrap options that won't be possible with this basic bootstrap method?

-> &#8505; If you have time left after the rest of the lab activities, later steps will return to do some more digging into the terraform code.

 ## 3.11.
 Apply Terraform